jorgesate/jorgesate/README.md

 ## Hi there 👋

+I'm Jorge Sáez from Spain.
+Currently working as a machine vision engineer and messing around with coding, game programming on Playdate and learning to play piano.

 <!--
 **jorgesate/jorgesate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.